 Northern Lights Terpene Profile

 Northern Lights has the classic flavor and aroma of a pure indica.
 A rich, herbal and earthy bouquet with a subtle sweet undertone.

 Both THC and CBD have been found to have pain-relieving qualities that are thought to amplify when the cannabinoids work together.
 CBD is also known for its anti-inflammatory properties.
 The moderate THC and CBD level of this strain may, therefore, be somewhat useful for arthritis, joint pain, muscle aches, fibromyalgia, and headaches and migraines.

-Grow characteristics: Northern Lights delivers the best yield when grown indoors.
+Northern Lights delivers the best yield when grown indoors.
 The plant does well outdoors but only in warmer climates.
 It’s an ideal strain for the Sea Of Green (SOG) growing method and is very well suited for multiple branch training.
 Another plus is that Northern Lights needs only a moderate amount of nutrients.
-Once the plant has reached its flowering stage, within 7 to 8 weeks, its bud will be covered by beautiful thick, frosty white coat of juicy, sticky trichomes.
+The plant will reach its flowering stage within 7 to 8 weeks.
+Once matured, growers can enjoy its frosty-white trichome covered buds.